-2) Hold the ESC key on your keyboard, while plug the keyboard into your computer.
-(Turn off the keyboard if you’re using a wireless one.)
+2) Hold the ESC key on your keyboard, while plugging the keyboard into your computer.
+(Turn on the keyboard if you’re using a wireless one.)

 3) Keep holding the ESC key for about 5 seconds.

-If you see the lighting flash, the keyboard is reset successfully.
+If you see the lightning flash, the keyboard is reset successfully.
 Check whether it works or not.
-If not, please continue with the third fix.
+If not, please continue to the third fix.

 Fix 3 – Reinstall the keyboard driver

-If your keyboard driver is missing or corrupted, the keyboard doesn’t work the way it should.
-In such a case, you can uninstall the keyboard driver and let Windows reinstall the appropriate one for you.
+If the keyboard driver is missing or corrupted, your Corsair keyboard won’t work as intended.
+To fix this, you can uninstall the keyboard driver and let Windows reinstall the appropriate one for you.

 1) Click the Start button, and select Control Panel under the Windows System folder in the app list.